 Shōhō-ji Temple lies at a 5-minute walk from Gifu Park.
-If you are already here to see the Gifu Castle, you might as well spend a few minutes exploring the unique Golden Buddha at this temple made out of dry lacquer.
+If you are already here visiting the Gifu Castle, you might as well take out a few minutes to explore this unique Golden Buddha, made of dry lacquer, at this temple.

-The temple building looks very innocuous from the outside, for a building that houses a 13 meters high Daibutsu.
+The temple building looks very innocuous from the outside, for a building that houses a 13-meter high Daibutsu.
 On a stone pillar near the entrance, the words “Nihon Sandai Daibutstu” (Japan’s Third Great Buddha) are engraved.
-It goes on to say that Gifu Buddha is regarded as one of the three great Buddha portrait statues in Japan along with Todaiji Temple in Nara prefecture and Koutokuin in Kamakura.
+It goes on to say that Gifu Buddha is regarded as one of the three great Buddha portrait statues in Japan along with Todai-ji in Nara prefecture and Koutoku-in in Kamakura.

-The reception desk is on the left side of the hall.
 The admission fee for adults is ¥200.
-The lady at the counter also gave us an English pamphlet explaining various things about Shōhō-ji and the Daibutsu.
+The lady at the counter also gave us a pamphlet in English, explaining various things about Shōhō-ji and the Daibutsu.
 This was my second visit to the peaceful temple and both the times, the area was completely devoid of people.

 Brief history of Gifu Buddha

 As you enter the darkened room, it will take you a minute to adjust your eyes to the surroundings.
-To the left of the door lies a small bench and it is the best place to behold the powerful presence of the Great Buddha, with its imposing size and golden body, leaning forward over me with a comforting subtle smile.
+To the left of the door lies a small bench, placed parallel to the wall.
+It is the best place to behold the powerful presence of the Great Buddha, with its imposing size and golden body, leaning forward over me with a comforting subtle smile.
 The statue’s kind and solemn expression combined with the calming nature of the temple in which it sits make for a soothing, comfortable atmosphere.

-The Gifu Great Buddha (岐阜大仏, Gifu Daibutsu) in Shōhō-ji is one of the larger indoor Buddha statues that I have been privy to in Japan.
-It was conceived by the 11th head priest of Kinpouzan Shōhō temple, Ichyuu, around 1790 CE, in hopes of averting large earthquakes and famines.
+The Gifu Great Buddha (岐阜大仏, Gifu Daibutsu) in Shōhō-ji is one of the larger indoor Buddha statues that I have been privy to in all of Japan.
+It was conceived by the 11th head priest of Kinpouzan Shōhō temple, Ichyuu, around 1790 CE, in hopes of averting large earthquakes and famines in the area.